spreadsheetlab/XLParser/README.md

 ### Background

-XLParser is the reference implementation of the Excel grammar published in the upcoming paper ["A Grammar for Spreadsheet Formulas Evaluated on Two Large Datasets" by Efthimia Aivaloglou, David Hoepelman and Felienne Hermans](https://drive.google.com/file/d/0B79P2Uym3JjvMjlaWWtnTWRLQmc/view?usp=sharing).
+XLParser is the reference implementation of the Excel grammar published in the paper ["A Grammar for Spreadsheet Formulas Evaluated on Two Large Datasets" by Efthimia Aivaloglou, David Hoepelman and Felienne Hermans](https://drive.google.com/file/d/0B79P2Uym3JjvMjlaWWtnTWRLQmc/view?usp=sharing).

 XLParser can parse Excel formulas and is intended to facilitate the analysis of spreadsheet formulas, and for that purpose produces compact parse trees.
 XLParser  has a 99.99% success rate on the [Enron](http://www.felienne.com/archives/3634) and [EUSES](http://eusesconsortium.org/resources.php) datasets.